replicatedhq/replicated-docs/docs/intro-replicated.md

 - Existing clusters
 - Replicated Kubernetes installer provisioned clusters on virtual machines (VMs)
-- Air gapped on existing clusters or VM clusters
+- Air gapped on existing clusters or Kubernetes installer clusters
 - High availability clusters

 The Replicated app manager is based on the open source KOTS project, which is maintained by Replicated.